dabeaz/curio/docs/tutorial.rst

     if __name__ == '__main__':
         run(main('', 25000))

-This one might take a bit to digest, but here are some important bits.
+This code might take a bit to digest, but here are some important bits.
 Each connection results into two tasks being spawned (``incoming`` and ``outgoing``).
 The ``incoming`` task reads incoming lines and publishes them.
 The ``outgoing`` task subscribes to the feed and sends outgoing messages.
 The ``workers`` task group supervises these two tasks.
-If any one of them terminates, the other task will be cancelled automatically.
+If any one of them terminates, the other task is cancelled right away.

 The ``chat_server`` task launches both the ``dispatcher`` and a ``tcp_server`` task and watches them.
 If cancelled, both of those tasks will be shut down.
-This includes all active client connections (each of which will get a "server is going down" message).
+This includes all active client connections (each of which will get a "server is going away" message).

+Spend some time to play with this code.
+Allow clients to come and go.
+Send the server a ``SIGHUP`` and watch it drop all of its clients.
 It's neat.

 Task Local Storage
 ------------------